Skip to content

 • In baked goods: because the powder is heat resistant, it is an excellent ingredient for keto treats.

-• During fasting: strict fasting does not allow calories - some argue that even tea and black coffee is not allowed - but with a mild form of fasting you can use a teaspoon of MCT powder or oil to increase ketone production, suppress your appetite and thus prolong fasting.
+• During fasting: strict fasting does not allow calories - some argue that even tea and black coffee is not allowed - but with a mild form of fasting you can use a teaspoon of MCT powder or oil to suppress your appetite and thus prolong fasting.

-• Pre- and post-workout: MCT powder acts as a great pre-workout supplement.
-It improves focus during the workout and enhances physical performance.
-You can add it to a protein smoothie or mix it with water or other beverages pre-workout, or use it after a workout to stimulate recovery.
+• Pre- and post-workout: You can add MCT powder to a protein smoothie or mix it with water or other beverages pre-workout, or use it after a workout.

 Conclusion